kestononline/rogers-dev-test/README.md

 # rogers-dev-test
 Rogers Dev Test code by Keston Charles

+The included weather widget has user interaction, and loads data from a JSON file.
 This should be run from a local webserver.
-Uses vanilla Javascript and CSS, as well as imports weather data from JSON file.
+Uses vanilla Javascript and CSS.

+The SlideShow and Social Media widget is non-interactable.